wp-plugins/wp-symposium-toolbar/readme.txt

 4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...
 Multisite users, even better: define Network Custom Menus from one place...

 == Changelog ==

+= 0.24.0. =

+* Bugfix: get rid of PHP warnings on get_option default values for some setups
+* Bugfix: WP 3.8, Styles tab, saved CSS, secondary-level dropdown menus no longer picking colours due to a change in WP 3.8 (submenu div vs. ul)
+* Bugfix: WP 3.8, Styles tab, preview mode, default value for icon colour
+* Change: WPMS multisite, change internal name 'my_home_site' into 'wpst_my_home_site' for WP profile page added field
+* Bugfix: Styles tab, confirmation message no longer fired from the colorpickers, due to needToConfirm not shared between the splitted files
+* Bugfix: WP 3.7.1, styles not taken into account when no hover colour is selected for menus

 = 0.23.0. =